EnvisionIot/developer_bootcamp/Day2_Device_Connectivity_Management/lab_tutorial/302-3_monitoring_alerts_of_device.md

 ![](media/alert_message_flow.png)

 To monitor the health and performance of your smart battery, you can use the alert severities, alert types which we have defined, so that you'll just need to define a new alert content, and alert rules against any anomaly of the device.
+The alert rules are as follows:

+- Fatal alert: Temp<5 °C or Temp > 70°C
+- Warning alert: 5 °C <Temp<10 °C, or 60 °C <Temp<70 °C

 ## Step 1: Defining alert configuration and triggering rules